 Method 4: Repair or uninstall and then reinstall Microsoft Visual C ++

 You may be running into Runtime Error R6025 because the repetition of Microsoft Visual C ++ that you have on your computer has somehow corrupted and is no longer functioning as it should.
-If that is the case, you will either have to repair your installation of Microsoft Visual C ++, or uninstall and then reinstall it from scratch in case the repair doesn’t work.
+If that is the case, you will either have to repair your Microsoft Visual C ++ installation or uninstall and then reinstall it from scratch if the repair doesn’t work.
 To do so, you can use the Microsoft Visual C ++ installer that came with the application affected by this issue in the first place.
 Most, if not all, Visual C ++ applications come with an installer for Microsoft Visual C ++.
 If you want to use this solution, you need to:

 - Navigate to the directory on your computer where the installer for Microsoft Visual C ++ is stored.
 For example, if you are running into Runtime Error R6025 while playing Skyrim through Steam, the installer will be located in the following folder as vcredist_x86.exe :

-Note: In the above directory X represents the mail corresponding to the partition of your hard drive the Steam directory is located in, and …represents any parent folders (if any) the Steam directory has.
+Note: In the above directory, X represents the mail corresponding to your hard drive’s partition drive the Steam directory is located in and means any parent folders (if any) the Steam directory has.

 - When asked if you want to Repair the installation or Repair it, choose Repair.

-In case Runtime Error R6025 still exists, repeatsteps 1 and 2from above, then:
+In case of Runtime Error R6025 still exists, repeat steps 1 and 2 from above, then: